theonize/Currier/Gloss/Job/Elihu.md

 ...of the kindred of _Ram_ ~ the exalted, or sublime/high

+Elihu the exhibitionst;
+he likes to speak weightily but often without much depth or poignancy.

 Elihu was the youngest of the 4 men who spoke.
 He was angry and thought to defend God.